What is the IRBMED Fee Structure for Industry/Commercial Sponsors?

 IRBMED recommends that all study team members complete PEERRS Human Subjects certification, or obtain waivers for equivalent certification, to demonstrate completion of human subjects protection training.

-UMHS Compliance Office requires PEERRS certification for all study team members who access MiChart for research purposes.
+Data Office for Clinical and Translational Research requires PEERRS certification for all study team members who access DataDirect or EMERSE.

 Can I use Collaborative Institutional Training Initiative (CITI) or another institution's "Human subjects protection training" instead of completing PEERRS?